OuttieDev/outtie-web/README.md

 ## Requirements

 The Outtie web SDK requires nodeJS 16.0.0 to integrate into code-based websites.
-For script-based initialization or no-code integration, no nodeJS is necessary.
+For script-based initialization or no-code integration, no NodeJS is necessary.

-####**For script-based initialization or no-code sites, you can add our sdk script to your site seen below:**